Searching for axion-like time-dependent cosmic birefringence with data from SPT-3G: Introduction

 \section{Introduction}

-Astrophysical and laboratory observations have provided strong evidence for the existence of non-baryonic dark matter \citep{persic96, garrett11}.
-The QCD axion, originally devised to solve the strong CP problem \citep{weinberg78, wilczek78, peccei77a, peccei77b}, has emerged as a compelling dark matter candidate \citep{duffy09, graham15}, although theoretical considerations constrain the region of mass parameter space it can lie in.
-Of broader astrophysical interest is a class of axion-like particles (ALPs) that arise naturally in many string theory models \citep{witten84, arvanitaki10, cicoli12}.
-Although they couple to the Standard Model photon in much the same way as the QCD axion, ALPs do not solve the strong CP problem.
+Astrophysical observations have provided strong evidence for the existence of nonbaryonic dark matter \citep{persic96, garrett11}.
+The QCD axion, originally devised to solve the strong $CP$ problem \citep{weinberg78, wilczek78, peccei77a, peccei77b}, has emerged as a compelling dark matter candidate \citep{preskill83, abbott83, dine83, duffy09, graham15}, although theoretical considerations constrain the region of mass parameter space it can lie in.
+Of broader astrophysical interest is a class of axionlike particles (ALPs) that arise naturally in many string theory models \citep{witten84, arvanitaki10, cicoli12}.
+Although they couple to the Standard Model photon in much the same way as the QCD axion, ALPs do not solve the strong $CP$ problem.
 Despite this, they make promising dark matter candidates, as they may lie in a much wider region of parameter space than the highly constrained QCD axion \citep{frieman95, amendola06}.
-For convenience, we will use ``axion'' as an umbrella term encompassing both the QCD axion and ALPs.
+For convenience, we will use ``axion'' as an umbrella term encompassing both the QCD axion and ALPs.\blankfootnote{*Corresponding author.}\blankfootnote{kferguson@physics.ucla.edu}

 Many experiments have carried out axion searches.
-Generally these searches take advantage of the coupling between axions and photons via the Primakoff effect, by which an axion is converted into a photon (or vice-versa) in the presence of a strong magnetic field.
+Generally these searches take advantage of the coupling between axions and photons via the Primakoff effect, by which an axion is converted into a photon (or vice versa) in the presence of a strong magnetic field.
 Helioscope experiments such as CAST \citep{cast17} are able to set limits on the axion-photon coupling constant $g_{\phi\gamma}$ across a wide range of possible axion masses $m_{\phi}$, with the upper mass range given by instrumental considerations rather than a theoretical limit.
 Haloscopes like ADMX \citep{admx21} and HAYSTAC \citep{zhong18} instead use resonant cavities to set stringent limits on $g_{\phi\gamma}$ in narrow windows of mass within the favored range of masses for the QCD axion.